Two lords, Gloucester and Kent, are at King Lear's palace in Britain, talking about Lear's plan to divide the kingdom.

 Lear makes sure his rejection of Cordelia is complete by calling in her two suitors: the King of France and the Duke of Burgundy.
 Lear informs them that Cordelia is no longer his daughter, and that she therefore has no money or property to her name—much less a piece of the kingdom.

 "Still want her?"
 Lear asks.

-The King of France, on the other hand, marvels at how quickly Lear turned from loving to hating Cordelia, and says she must've done something pretty awful to deserve such censure, and yet, knowing what he knows of Cordelia, he's having a hard time believing that.
+The King of France, on the other hand, marvels at how quickly Lear turned from loving to hating Cordelia.
+He says she must've done something pretty awful to deserve such censure, and yet, knowing what he knows of Cordelia, he's having a hard time believing that.

 Cordelia proclaims her only wrong is what she lacks, which is a flattering tongue.

 France decides to marry her, saying Cordelia's behavior has only increased his respect for her.

 Lear says something like "Fine, take her," informing Cordelia that he hopes to never see her face again.

 Cordelia offers a tense goodbye to her sisters.
 She's basically says, "I know how awful you are, but I won't say it," which, of course, says how awful they are.
 Cordelia claims her sisters don't really love their father as they stated.

 Regan and Goneril tell Cordelia that instead of telling them what to do, she should be focused on pleasing her husband, who's marrying her out of pity.
 They think she deserves to be disowned for being disobedient